dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 concept being defined already.
 Currently it has been implemented, but not specified.*

-If an expression `e` with static type `S` occurs in an assignment position with context type schema `P`, and `S` is not assignable to the greatest closure `T` of `P`, and `e` is not subject to any built-in coercion *(at this time that means generic function instantiation and call method tear-offs)* then `e` is _potentially subject to implicit construction_ with _source type_ `S` and _target type schema_ `P`.
+Assume that an expression `e` occurs in an assignment position with context type schema `P`.
+In this situation, type inference is performed on `e` with context type schema `P`, and the resulting expression `e1` has some type `T0`.
+Assume that `e1` is not subject to any built-in coercions *(at this time this means generic function instantiation or call method tear-off)*, and `T0` is not assignable to the greatest closure of `P`.
+In this case we say that `e` is _potentially subject to implicit construction with source type_ `T0`.

-If an expression `e` is potentially subject to implicit construction with source type `S` and target type schema `P` then the following steps are
+If an expression `e` is potentially subject to implicit construction with source type `T0`, the following steps are performed:
-performed:

-- Perform type inference on `e` with context type schema `P`. *The type of `e` may well not be assignable to the greatest closure of `P`, but performing type inference using the given context type is standard, and we do not wish to change that.* Assume that the resulting expression is `e0`, with static type `T0`.
 - Gather every accessible static extension that declares one or more `implicit` constructors, and that is applicable with context type schema `P`.
 Assume that the result is the set `E1 ..
 En` of static extensions,